emmasanderson2/hello-world/README.md

 Hi All!

 My name is Emma Sanderson and I am a freshman studying computer science at Stanford University.
-I know Java and a little Html, CSS, MySQL, Objective C and I am currently learning Javascript.
+I know Java and a little Html, CSS, MySQL, Objective C. I am also currently learning Javascript.